legendsayantan/MsRewards/README.md

 This is a specially enhanced browser to make your earning experience smooth.
 Earning rewards has never been easier!

+### Important Notice:
+> Rewards v1.3.1 marks an end to active development of this software, means there will be no more new features available.
+Routine Maintenances may also be slow and rare (if any).
+This decision is due to the lack of time I have to work on this project.
+Anyone who is interested to maintain this project further, get in touch with me. <br><br>
+Thank you to everyone for your continued support through all this time.

 ### Features

 - This browser automatically detects your remaining tasks and completes them for you, even able to complete desktop tasks from a mobile device.